material-components/material-components-web-react/README.md

 #### Step 2a: Use Compiled CSS

-If you performed [Step 2](#step-2-using-sass), then you can skip to [Step 3](##step-3-use-mdc-react-button).
+If you performed [Step 2](#step-2-using-sass), then you can skip to [Step 3](#step-3-use-mdc-react-button).

 If you don't need to customize your app, then using the CSS is a quicker way to get started with MDC React Components.
-Each package comes with a `/dist` directory, which includes compiled ES5 and CSS files. `create-react-app` is ready to import CSS files.
+Each package comes with a `/dist` directory, which includes the CSS files compiled from our Sass files. `create-react-app` is ready to import CSS files.
 To import the Button CSS copy the following line into `./src/App.js` imports:

 ```js
 import '@material/react-button/dist/button.css';